JBLach/JBLach/README.md

 Apart from my work, I contribute to open-source projects such as PrestaShop and Hummingbird for PrestaShop.
 I enjoy collaborating with the open-source community and leveraging my skills to contribute to these projects.

-🛍️ My Projects:
+🎨 My Portfolio Highlights 🌟

-Theme for a Large Clothing Store:
-I designed a modern and responsive theme that accentuates the style and character of the clothing brand.
-I also integrated advanced features such as animations, parallax effects.
+👕 Large Clothing Store: I personally designed and implemented a modern, responsive theme that accentuates the brand's unique style.
+Advanced features like animations and parallax effects were seamlessly integrated.

-Theme for a Polish Jewelry Store:
-I crafted an elegant and luxurious theme that highlights the uniqueness of the offered jewelry.
-I also introduced interactive product galleries and optimized the UX for the purchasing process.
+💍 Polish Jewelry Store: I crafted an elegant and luxurious theme that brings out the sparkle of the jewelry on offer.
+Interactive product galleries and a streamlined purchasing UX were my top priorities.

-Theme for an Ecological Drugstore:
-I focused on creating a clean and fresh design that reflects the ecological values of the brand.
-I also integrated features like an eco-product filter and a healthy lifestyle blog.
+🌿 Ecological Drugstore: With a focus on green and sustainable values, I delivered a fresh and clean design.
+Features like an eco-product filter and a health-focused blog were added to resonate with the brand's ethos.

-Maintenance for a Large Polish Bookstore:
-I was responsible for regular updates, introducing new features, and performance optimization.
-I also collaborated with the team to ensure the store's continuous operation and enhance the UX.
+📚 Large Polish Bookstore: Entrusted with its maintenance, I ensured regular updates, feature rollouts, and performance optimization.
+Collaborating with the team, we ensured a smooth and enhanced user experience.

-🛠️ Other Projects:
+🛠️ Other Noteworthy Projects:

-E2E Automated Tests for PrestaShop's Blog Module:
-I developed a set of E2E tests to ensure the blog module operates correctly and is free from errors.
-I utilized the latest tools and practices to ensure the accuracy and reliability of the tests.
+📝 E2E Automated Tests for PrestaShop's Blog Module: I developed a robust set of E2E tests, ensuring glitch-free operation.
+Leveraging the latest tools, I ensured the tests' accuracy and reliability.

-Layout Builder in Vue.js as a Module in PrestaShop:
-I created an intuitive and flexible Layout Builder based on Vue.js, allowing users to easily create and modify page layouts without the need for coding.
+🔧 Layout Builder in Vue.js for PrestaShop: I introduced an intuitive Layout Builder based on Vue.js.
+This allows users to effortlessly craft and modify page layouts, no coding required!

-Eatlyfi Project:
-Together with a team of passionate developers, we're building 'Eatlyfi' from the ground up, a comprehensive recipe platform.
-Our mission is to provide users with a seamless experience in discovering, sharing, and creating recipes.
-My primary role in this project is crafting the user interfaces using Next.js, ensuring that the platform is not only functional but also visually appealing and user-friendly.
+🍲 Eatlyfi Project: Teaming up with passionate developers, we're cooking up 'Eatlyfi' - a comprehensive recipe platform.
+Our goal?
+A seamless experience for discovering, sharing, and creating recipes.
+I'm at the forefront, designing user interfaces with Next.js, ensuring both functionality and aesthetic appeal.

+Interested in teaming up or learning more about my journey? 🤝 Let's connect!
+Here's how you can reach me: 📫

 If you're interested in collaborating or want to learn more about my experience, feel free to reach out!
 How to reach me: 📫 jacob.lach98@gmail.com